-Beginning October 1, 2020, Shipping Policies will be a requirement for all Sellers on Discogs.
-If you don’t have Shipping Policies set up by October 1, or if your Shipping Policy is not “complete,” your items will appear as unavailable to some or all Buyers in the marketplace.
+If you don’t have Shipping Policies set up by November 1, or if your Shipping Policy is not “complete,” your items will appear as unavailable to some or all Buyers in the marketplace.
 To avoid disruptions to your store and sales, we recommend making sure your Shipping Policies are set up for all potential orders.

 This is a guide to navigating a “complete” Shipping Policy.
 For a more in-depth guide (with video) to setting up your Shipping Policies, head here.